Biology and Mathematics Major (B.Sc.) (76 credits)

 Remaining BIOL, NEUR, PHGY, PSYC

 For the remaining BIOL, NEUR, PHGY, PSYC complementary course credits, if any, students top up their credits to the necessary 18-21 credits with any course listed in the above three streams.
-Other relevant courses may be substituted with the approval of the Program Adviser.
+Other relevant courses may be substituted with the approval of the Program Advisor.